 One theory about Kercher's murder that was widely reported was that she was involved in a sex game with Knox and two other Italian men.
 After she refused to participate, the three killed her in an effort to cover up what happened.

 Knox and Sollecito were convicted as co-conspirators in Kercher's murder in 2009, but that conviction was overturned in 2011.
 An appeals court then overturned the acquittals in 2013 and ordered a new trial.
 In 2014, Knox and Sollecito were convicted again, with Amanda being sentenced in absentia to 28-and-a-half years in prison and Sollecito being sentenced to 25 years.
 In 2015, the highest court in Italy overturned the murder convictions.

-- Who is Rudy Guede?
-Following the murder, Ivory Coast immigrant Rudy Guede, an acquaintance of Meredith, fled Italy.
-His fingerprints and DNA were found in Meredith's room and on her body, and he was convicted of the murder and sexual assault after being granted a fast-track trial.
-He originally said he had sex with Meredith and then came out of the bathroom to find a strange man standing over her with a knife, but later changed his story to fit the prosecution's, saying it was Raffaele and Amanda participating in a sex game gone wrong.
-He is now serving his prison sentence.
+Following the murder, Ivory Coast immigrant Rudy Guede, an acquaintance of Kercher's, fled Italy.
+His fingerprints and DNA were found in Kercher's room and on her body, and he was convicted of the murder and sexual assault after being granted a fast-track trial.
+He originally said he had sex with Kercher and then came out of the bathroom to find a strange man standing over her with a knife, but later changed his story to fit the prosecution's, saying it was Sollecito and Knox participating in a sex game gone wrong.
+He is currently serving his 16-year prison sentence.